LawLawL/Auto-delete-history/README.md

 * implement a reset function for the tables

-* allows for personalized installation folder for a browser
+* allow for personalized installation folder for a browser